Alizeded/PeriodWave/README.md

 - [ ] PeriodWave-Turbo (2 Steps ODE, Euler Method)
 - [ ] PeriodWave-Turbo (4 Steps ODE, Euler Method)

-We will update the PeriodWave-Turbo Paper soon, and release the PeriodWave-Turbo that generate waveform from EnCodec Tokens.
-While we trained this model with EnCodec Tokens of Q=8, we found that our model has shown robust and powerful performance on any bitrates of 1.5 (Q=2), 3 (Q=4), 6 (Q=8), 12 (Q=16), and 24 (Q=32).
+We will update the PeriodWave-Turbo Paper soon, and release the PeriodWave-Turbo models that generate waveform from EnCodec Tokens.
+While we trained these models with EnCodec Tokens of Q=8, we found that our model has shown robust and powerful performance on any bitrates of 1.5 (Q=2), 3 (Q=4), 6 (Q=8), 12 (Q=16), and 24 (Q=32).

 ## TTS with PeriodWave
 - [ ] PeriodWave with TTS (24 kHz, 100 bins)